bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 ## Relation Between Two Addresses On Ethereum

-Using combination of above two queries you can check if two address ever transacted in the past.
+Analyze the relationship between two Ethereum addresses by combining inbound and outbound coinpath queries.
+This helps determine if two addresses have ever transacted directly or through intermediary hops, useful for fraud detection and compliance screening.

 [Open this query on IDE](https://ide.bitquery.io/Relation-between-two-ethereum-addresses)